 The whole organ is laid out in a visible arrangement.
 Pipes are of spotted and plain metal, copper, tin and brass; the wooden pipes are high grade spruce.
 The console is polished African Afrormosia.
 The action is electric and electropneumatic while the controls incorporate the most modern solid state equipment.
 The swell division is enclosed in a chamber with shutters which can be opened and closed allowing expressive effects.

 This instrument not only fulfils its prime function of accompanying the liturgy for both Parish and Diocesan occasions but it it also excellent for accompanying choral work.
 For recitals its versatility satisfies the requirements of most schools of organ literature and already it has attracted the interest of many well known and respected organists in Australia and from overseas.

-In February 2005, a large trumpet type solo reed stop (Tromba Graftoniensis) was added to the choir division by Dr Richard Vesey, sometime Chapter Clerk.
+In February 2005, Peter DG Jewkes Pty Ltd added a large trumpet type solo reed stop (Tromba Graftoniensis) to the choir division which was donated by Dr Richard Vesey, sometime Chapter Clerk.
 This addition will broaden the range of available solo stops as well as adding weight to the total ensemble.

 Present organ showing new Solo reed (Robert Eather)